 Mesothelioma (malignant mesothelioma) is a rare form of cancer that develops from cells of the mesothelium, the tissue that lines your lungs, stomach, heart, and other organs is called mesothelium.
 Mesothelioma is most commonly caused by exposure to asbestos.
 A doctor uses imaging tests and a biopsy to tell the difference between malignant mesothelioma and lung cancer.
 Signs and symptoms of mesothelioma include shortness of breath due to pleural effusion (fluid between the lung and the chest wall), chest wall pain and constitutional signs such as unexplained weight loss.

-- The first is the pleural which lines the lungs.
-The pleura is comprised of an inner layer and an outer layer which slide over each other as you breath.
+- The first is the pleural, which lines the lungs.
+The pleura comprises an inner layer and an outer layer which slide over each other as you breathe.
 If mesothelioma develops in this area it is known as pleural mesothelioma and it causes the two layers to become thicker.

-The symptoms of mesothelioma vary based on the region of your body affected by the cancer.
+The symptoms of mesothelioma vary based on the region of your body affected by the cancer, these include:

 - Shortness of breath